tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 10. On receipt of the ACK message, the responder updates its send key and epoch value.

-Note that the procedure above aligns with the key update procedure defined in DTLS 1.3.

-## Figure Legend
+## Legend used in Figures

 The following variables are used in the state machine diagrams below.

 - rx - current, accepted receive epoch.
 - tx - current transmit epoch used for tagging outgoing messages.
-- E - initial epoch value (0 in the model).
+- E - initial epoch value.
 - updating - true while a key-update handshake is in progress.
 - accepted - set to true after an accepted Resp; indicates the peer has agreed to proceed with the update and that new key material can be derived.